-- In the System Preferences window, in the Backup Settings frame, select an option: - Display backup reminders: Choose this option to have iPrism prompt you to back up. - Prompt when Exiting: You will be prompted to back up your iPrism when you exit an iPrism session. - Prompt when Starting: You will be prompted to back up when you start an iPrism session. - Specify the intervals at which you want to be prompted by typing a number between 1 and 30, then selecting Days or Sessions next to the Every field.
+- 1. In the System Preferences window, in the Backup Settings frame, click Settings. - 2.
+If you want iPrism to prompt you to back up, select Display backup reminders and then specify the frequency: - Prompt when Exiting You will be prompted to back up your iPrism when you exit an iPrism session. - Prompt when Starting You will be prompted to back up when you start an iPrism session. - Specify the intervals at which you want to be prompted by typing a number between 1 and 30, then selecting Days or Sessions next to the Every field.
 This is how often you will be prompted to back up.
 For example, if you want to be prompted once a month, enter 30 and select Days.
 If you want to be prompted every 10th time you open/close the iPrism configuration software, enter 10 and select Sessions.